Buyer Resources

 Use our Offer Advisor tool on each listing page for a data-backed price range.

-In a hot market (Sale/List > 100%), consider offering over ask with an escalation clause.
+In a hot market (Sale/List > 100%), consider offering over list price with an escalation clause.

 In a cooler market (DOM > 30), start 3–8% below list and include subjects.